cleder/map-yaac-2-brkrs/README.md

 Fields

 - `number: u32` — level index/identifier must match the filename `level_{:03}.ron`.
 - `gravity: Option<(f32,f32,f32)>` — optional gravity override for the level (X, Y, Z).
 The Z component is always 0.
 Levels with Light Gravity (5G) have gravity (2.0, 0.0, 0.0).
-Levels with Normal Gravity (10G) have gravity (10.0, 0.0, 0.0), Leavels with heavy gravity (20G) have gravity (20.0, 0.0, 0.0).
+Levels with Normal Gravity (10G) have gravity (10.0, 0.0, 0.0).
+Levels with heavy gravity (20G) have gravity (20.0, 0.0, 0.0).
 Levels with Queer Gravity have gravity (-1.0, -0.5, 0.0).
 Levels with Zero Gravity have gravity (0.0, 0.0, 0.0).
 - `matrix: Vec<Vec<u8>>` — the tile grid, encoded as rows of byte values.
-- `description: Option<String>` — level design documentation, here alwyas `YAAC ` followed by the level name and the gravity description.
+- `description: Option<String>` — level design documentation, here always `YAAC ` followed by the level name and the gravity description.
 - `author: Option<String>` — contributor attribution here always `Christian Ledermann`.

 ```ron